 Based on the AF request, the 5GS can expose the following information based on the QoS Monitoring as defined in clause 5.33.3 and/or clause 5.45:

-- For the UL and/or DL congestion information monitoring (see clause 5.45.3), based on the PCC rule from PCF, the SMF requests the NG-RAN to report the information via GTP-U header to PSA UPF This NG-RAN reported information is common to support congestion information exposure and to support ECN marking for L4S in PSA UPF as described in clause 5.37.3.3.
+- For the UL and/or DL congestion information monitoring (see clause 5.45.3), based on the PCC rule from PCF, the SMF requests the NG-RAN to report the information via GTP-U header to PSA UPF.
+The PSA UPF uses the congestion information contained in the GTP-U header to support ECN marking for L4S as described in clause 5.37.3.3.
 In the case of congestion information exposure, the PSA UPF exposes the UL and/or DL congestion information via Nupf_EventExposure service or via SMF/PCF/NEF as described in clause 5.8.2.18.
 It can be applied to a Non-GBR or GBR QoS flow.

-- Data rate information of UL and/or DL for the QoS flow may be measured and exposed to the AF based on SMF request as one of the following:

-- measured and reported by PSA UPF via Nupf_EventExposure service or via SMF/PCF/NEF as described in clause 5.8.2.18.
+- Data rate information of UL and/or DL for the QoS flow may be measured and exposed by the PSA UPF to the AF based on SMF request via Nupf_EventExposure service or via SMF/PCF/NEF as described in clause 5.8.2.18.

 - For round trip delay for multiple QoS Flows of the XR service (e.g. the UL and DL are separated into two flows) in the same PDU Session, it is determined based on the QoS Monitoring for packet delay of individual QoS Flows as described in clause 5.33.3.
 The AF includes in the request the necessary information for the PCF to derive the associated QoS monitoring requirements for each PCC rule.
 The PCF provides the QoS Monitoring policies in the PCC rules for the XR service data flows.
 The PSA UPF reports the delay information per QoS Flow to the SMF.
 SMF reports to PCF.
 The PCF derives round trip delay information for the XR service data flows and exposes the information to the AF directly or via NEF.

 NOTE: How PCF calculates the requested round trip delay for multiple QoS flows from delays of individual QoS Flows is not defined in this specification.